RaymondDoerr/emp/README.md

 ### If you have serious issues with the VHB tape holding to the printed parts post install, there's a couple things you can try:
 - Try sanding or scratching up the surface of the clip, it will help the VHB tape grab.
-- If all else fails and you're working with a filament that just won't stick to the tape no matter what you do, a **very** thin layer of super glue between the tape and panel clips will perma-bond it forever. **Just be extremely careful not to get it on your panels, it'll ruin them!!!**.
-If you must do this, I recommend applying the glue to the clip/tape and letting it fully dry before reattaching them to the panels to avoid any superglue leaking on to the panel.
+- If all else fails and you're working with a filament that just won't stick to the tape no matter what you do, a **very** thin layer of super glue between the tape and panel clips will perma-bond it forever. **Just be extremely careful not to get it on your panels, it'll ruin them!!!** If you must do this, I recommend applying the glue to the clip/tape and letting it fully dry before reattaching them to the panels to avoid any superglue leaking on to the panel.
 Ideally, no one should have to use glue.
 But with 10,000,000 brands of ABS and ASA out there, some may just be more stubborn than others.

 # Notes and Supplemental Data
 ### Tips